Norman architecture

-The term Norman architecture is used to categorise styles of Romanesque architecture developed by the Normans in the various lands under their dominion or influence in the 11th and 12th centuries.
+Norman architecture is the style of Romanesque architecture developed by the Normans in the 11th and 12th centuries.
 In particular the term is traditionally used for English Romanesque architecture.
-The Normans introduced large numbers of castles and fortifications including Norman keeps, and at the same time monasteries, abbeys, churches and cathedrals, in a style characterised by the usual Romanesque rounded arches (particularly over windows and doorways) and especially massive proportions compared to other regional variations of the style.
+The Normans introduced large numbers of castles, and at the same time monasteries, churches and cathedrals, in a style characterised by rounded arches and heavy proportions compared to other regional variations of the style.
+The style was developed in Normandy, and brought to England and Wales after the Norman Conquest.
+It was also used later by Anglo-Norman settlers in Ireland, and by Scottish rulers adopting English fashions.
+The Normans also conquered Sicily and southern Italy, but the architecture they used there was distinct from that of Normandy and Britain, as it blended local Islamic and Byzantine influences.

-Origins

-These Romanesque styles originated in Normandy and became widespread in northwestern Europe, particularly in England, which contributed considerable development and where the largest number of examples survived.
-At about the same time, a Norman dynasty that ruled in Sicily produced a distinctive variation–incorporating Byzantine and Saracen influences–also known as Norman architecture (or alternatively Sicilian Romanesque).
+Name

-The term "Norman" may have originated with eighteenth-century antiquarians, but its usage in a sequence of styles has been attributed to Thomas Rickman in his 1817 work An Attempt to Discriminate the Styles of English Architecture from the Conquest to the Reformation.
+The use of term "Norman" to refer to architecture may have originated with eighteenth-century antiquarians, but its usage in a sequence of styles has been attributed to Thomas Rickman in his 1817 work An Attempt to Discriminate the Styles of English Architecture from the Conquest to the Reformation.
 In this work he used the labels "Norman, Early English, Decorated, and Perpendicular".
 The more inclusive term "Romanesque" was used of the Romance languages in English by 1715, and was applied to architecture of the eleventh and twelfth centuries from 1819.

-Although Edward the Confessor built the original Westminster Abbey in Romanesque style (now all replaced by later rebuildings), its construction pre-dates the Norman Conquest: it is still believed to have been the earliest major Romanesque building in England.
-No other significant remaining Romanesque architecture in Britain can clearly be shown to pre-date the Norman Conquest.
-However, historians believe that many surviving "Norman" elements in buildings–nearly all churches–may well be Anglo-Saxon elements.
+The style is also referred to as 'Anglo-Norman', reflecting the substantial English contributions to its development.